43.4 kilometres away in Leuven

 There is a (compulsory) educational review that is carried out by the Flemish Interuniversity Council (VLIR).
 These external reviews are organised for all programmes in Flanders and result in accreditation from the Accreditation Organisation of the Netherlands and Flanders (NVAO).
 All study programmes at the University of Antwerp received accredidation from NVAO.

 Antwerp has a very broad system of student associations.
 Nearly every faculty has at least one association, most of the time even one for each subject/discipline.
 The associations organize several activities throughout the year ("cantus", parties, grand ball and cultural excursions).
 Students are not obliged to join a students' association, but it is an easy and pleasant way to get to know lots of new people and to speed up the integration process.
 The leadership (the "praesidium") or the members can also give you some information on student life in Antwerp and about different courses.
 Membership is quite cheap (approximately 5) and offers several advantages when taking part in an association's activities (usually an entrance fee discount of 1 or 2).

 The Antwerp branch of the ERASMUS Student Network (ESN) organises student activities throughout the year for exchange students.
 In addition, the International Relations Offices of the Antwerp Association offer a cultural programme in co-operation with ESN.

-Sport activities at the UA are open for all UA students and where possible for UA staff, UA alumni and college students of the Antwerp University and Colleges Association.
+Sport activities at the University of Antwerp are open for all UAntwerp-students and where possible for UAntwerp-staff, UAntwerp-alumni and college students of the Antwerp University and Colleges Association.